rishav-singh-0/c_programming/notes/12_enum.md

 if (p1 == p2){}  // compiler error: cannot do equality check for whole structures
 ```

+- The `#pragma pack` directive modifies the current alignment rule for only the members of structures whose declarations follow the directive.

 ### Limitations
 - No Data Hiding: Structure members can be accessed by any function, anywhere in the scope of the Structure
 - Functions inside Structure: C structures do not permit functions inside Structure